kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-eks.md

    ![revies](/images/docs/eks/review.png)

    - For more information about the previous options, see [Modifying cluster endpoint access](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html#modify-endpoint-access).
-   When your cluster provisioning is complete (usually between 10 and 15 minutes), note the API server endpoint and Certificate authority values.
+   When your cluster provisioning is complete (usually between 10 and 15 minutes), save the API server endpoint and Certificate authority values.
 These are used in your kubectl configuration.
    ![creating](/images/docs/eks/creating.png)

-6. Create **Node Group** and define 2 nodes in this cluster.
+6. Create **Node Group** and define 3 nodes in this cluster.
    ![node-group](/images/docs/eks/node-group.png)

 7. Configure the node group.